open-sauced/intro/docs/becoming-a-maintainer/building-community.md

 As more people engage and contribute to your projects, it becomes crucial for you to provide them with the necessary support and motivation to establish a welcoming and positive open source community environment.
 Doing so can build stronger relationships and promote a sense of belonging among your community members, keeping them returning and remaining dedicated.

-In this chapter, you will learn how to build and nurture a welcoming and supportive open source community in open source.
+In this chapter, you will learn how to build and nurture a welcoming and supportive open source community.

 ## Positive Community Culture